What do I need to know about CommuteEase?

-Participants set aside money from their paychecks to pay for certain transportation expenses such as parking, transit and vanpooling before taxes are taken from their pay.
-When the tax savings are applied to their transportation expenses, participants pay less.
+You set aside money from your paychecks to pay for certain transportation expenses such as parking, transit and vanpooling before taxes are taken from your pay.
+When the tax savings are applied to your transportation expenses, you pay less overall!

 The contributions that you make to your commuter account are exempt from Federal, State, and FICA payroll taxes.
 This means that you save approximately 30%* on your eligible expenses, making a $100 eligible expense cost you about $70.

 *These tax examples are broad approximations of tax liability.
 Your specific savings depend on your tax bracket.
 You should consult a tax advisor for help with your own situation.
 Current IRS tax laws control all CommuteEase matters and are subject to change.

 You may participate in any CommuteEase accounts available under your employer’s plan design, as long as you are eligible to participate.
 Log into your online account to review My Company Plan and see what accounts you are eligible for.

 Your CommuteEase funds are pre-loaded onto the Benefits Card.
 You can use your Benefits Card to pay for eligible commuter expenses the same way you would use other debit cards—simply swipe your card or use it online to pay for your eligible transit and/or parking expenses.
 If your parking provider doesn’t accept cards, you can pay out of pocket and submit a claim online for reimbursement instead.